 Edison nodes contain two processors with 12 cores each and each processor constitutes a NUMA node.
 Codes typically use one OpenMP thread per physical compute core; however, hyperthreading (HT) is also possible, which would allow two threads per physical compute core.
 Without HT, the maximum number of OpenMP threads per node on Edison would be 24.
 OpenMP performance can be very dependent on the "mapping" of OpenMP threads to the architecture.
 On Edison, most likely the best choice may be something like 1-4 MPI processes per NUMA node with 12-3 OpenMP threads each.
 You should experiment with your code to find the best combination of HT, MPI processes, and OpenMP threads.
-It is a very good idea to try and substitute OpenMP threading for MPI parallelism on Edison.
+Substituting OpenMP threading for MPI parallelism is an excellent strategy on Edison.

 Running using OpenMP

-To use OpenMP with MPI you must: the code has to be compiled with openmp option being enabled.
+To use OpenMP with MPI, the code must be compiled with openmp enabled.
 Please refer to Using OpenMP for more details on programming.
-Then you use the correct value for mppwidth; modift the aprun command line; and also set the OMP_NUM_THREADS environment variable.
+Then you must request the correct value for mppwidth; modify the aprun command line; and also set the OMP_NUM_THREADS environment variable.
 Key aprun options are as follows (assumes no HyperThreading):